 Still, both coffees are extremely popular and offer a great experience for coffee lovers all around the world.
 So, no matter which one you choose, you are sure to enjoy a delicious cup of coffee.

-To make a more informed decision, just use the comparisons we gave here and see which type clicks more with your coffee preferences.
+To make a more informed decision, just use the comparisons I gave here and see which type clicks more with your coffee preferences.

 Colombian coffee is less acidic and has a sweeter flavor, while Ethiopian coffee is more acidic with a tangier flavor.
 You probably have your own preference, so take some time and examine the two coffee types.
 You can always taste both varieties and see which one you like better.